gitjuli94/pathfinding/documentation/testing_document.md

 ### Unit testing coverage report

-The unit testing coverage report can be obtained using the following commands (frameworks coverage and pytest must be installed):
+The unit testing coverage report can be obtained using the following commands (frameworks "coverage" and "pytest" must be installed):

 ```bash
 coverage run --branch -m pytest src